timusg/timusg.github.io/_posts/2013-10-15-code-test-and-automate-infrastructure-part-ii.markdown

 ---
 layout: post
-title: "code test and automate infrastructure - part II"
+title: "Code test and automate infrastructure - part II"
 date: 2013-10-15 18:54
 comments: true
 categories:
 permalink: /blog/2013/12/09/code-test-and-automate-infrastructure-part-ii/
 ---

-## Part Two  - Testing

-Code evolve with tests and CI is vital part of it if multiple developers working in same code base,
+Code should evolve with tests and CI is vital part of it specially multiple developers working in same code base.

-As in first part I mentioned to use one repo for each project, we can use execute tests in ci for every commit and generate artifacts which are cookbook and environment.
+As in the first part I mentioned to use one repo for each project, we can use execute tests in ci for every commit and generate artifacts which are cookbook and environment.

 Recent version of chef spec is really good for unit tests and test